Dalzhim/SecureRequestHandler/Readme.md

 1. Doesn't produce errors for excess parameters
 1. Only provides an adapter for Boost::Beast
 1. Compilation errors can be daunting
+1. Sending responses is currently done synchronously when using the provided adapter for Beast

 # Future work